rross/temporal-typescript-workshop/README.md

 import { createActivities } from './activities';
 ```

-In the worker.ts file, change line # 21 from
+Also in the worker.ts file, change line # 21 from

 ```typescript
     activities,